 Iraq is considered to be one of the most mine-infested nations in the world.
 It was estimated in 2011 that there were 20 million mines in the ground in Iraq.
 Historically, Iraq utilized minefields to protect its borders during the lengthy war with Iran (1980 through 1988), attempt to ward off invasion during the Gulf War (1990 through 1991) and subdue the Kurdish population in northern Iraq.
-During the war with Iran, Iraqi soldiers gained experience in the use of booby traps and improvised explosive devices and, during the Gulf War, coalition forces encountered significant numbers of booby traps and improvised explosive devices and improvised explosive devices.
-As a result of ISIS militant activity since 2014, there have been incidents of booby traps and improvised explosive devices along the border of the Kurdistan Region.
-Notwithstanding a substantial defeat of ISIS in Iraq in 2017, activity in the area has not yet returned to pre-ISIS levels.
-In particular, plans have not yet been developed to restart operations at the Ain Al Safra field.
+During the war with Iran, Iraqi soldiers gained experience in the use of booby traps and improvised explosive devices and, during the Gulf War, coalition forces encountered significant numbers of booby traps and improvised explosive devices.
+As a result of ISIS militant activity, predominately between 2014 and 2017, there have been incidents of booby traps and improvised explosive devices along the border of the Kurdistan Region.